UPDATED 2020 – Brides: here are the Maid of Honor duties your MOH needs to know! Be sure to share it on Facebook + subscribe here for the latest!

 If she’s stressed out, make her laugh.
-Break out your best impression, your favorite hilarious moment, or scramble for the hilarious You Tube video she loves on your cell phone.
-If it’s raining, point out that rain actually means good luck.
+Break out your best impression, your favorite hilarious moment, or scramble for the hilarious You Tube video or meme on your cell phone that always makes her laugh.
+If it’s raining, offer her one of these and point out that rain actually means good luck.
 You get the idea: be the silver lining of the day.
-She probably won’t need a good laugh, but be ready with one just in case.
+She probably won’t need a good laugh because she’ll already be overjoyed, but be ready to make her smile just in case.

 Let the couple run away at the end of the night and take care of those last-minute tasks, like cleaning up, returning rental tablecloths, and making sure the venue’s end-of-night tasks have been completed.

 This one can’t be stressed enough: enjoy the day!
 It’s a great moment you’ll always remember together and she’ll appreciate all you did to make her wedding the very best.
 The hard work is done: have fun!

 Isn’t this bracelet sweet?
 We spotted it at Red Fern Studio.

 Do you have any Maid of Honor tasks or responsibilities to add to our list?
 Tell us in the comment box below!

 Leave a comment below!
 We’d love to hear from you.

 Need to know Best Man Duties?
 Click here.